 Instructions

-- Remove the butter from the refrigerator a few hours before baking to allow it to get soft.
-Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Butter and flour a springform (20 cm/ 8 inches) or line the bottom of the springform with parchment paper.
+- Preparations: Remove the butter from the refrigerator a few hours before baking to allow it to soften.
+Preheat the oven to 180ยฐC/ 350ยฐF.
+Butter and flour the springform or line its bottom and sides with parchment paper.โ cup unsalted butter

-- Cream the butter and the sugar, about 3-4 minutes.
+- Make cake batter: Cream butter and sugar for 3-4 minutes.
 Add the eggs, one by one, mixing well in between.
 Mix the flour and the baking powder and sieve them over the mixture.
-Mix shortly again.
+Mix shortly again using a spoon or a rubber spatula.
+Don't overmix or the cake will become dry and dense.butter + ยพ cup + 2 tablespoons granulated sugar + 3 large eggs + 1ยฝ cups all-purpose flour + 1 teaspoon baking powder

 Adina says